Gibraltar

 After checking out, we walked through the beautiful Gibraltar Botanical Gardens.
 We thought we’d go down to the waterfront but couldn’t get across Rosia Road.
 We did have some nice views from the Saluting Battery Promenade, but just returned to the cable car station.

 After waiting for the shuttle, we started walking towards the border thinking we’d pick up a taxi somewhere but ended up walking all the way.
-I enjoyed it, though, walking up Main Street again, more time to enjoy Grand Casemates Square.
+I enjoyed it, though, walking up Main Street again.
+We had additional time to enjoy Grand Casemates Square.
 I am actually glad the shuttle didn’t come, as it allowed us to see more.
 After Grand Casemates Square, we went through the Landport Tunnel, saw several additional batteries, before making it to Winston Churchill Avenue and the airport.

 The airport is right on the border with Spain and the sole runway can be crossed by pedestrians on the west side.
 On the east, the road goes under the runway.
 We arrived at the crossing just as guards were closing the gates and hurrying the last few people to leave the airport.
 We got to see the plane take off, then the gates opened and we walked across to passport control.